mark-nicepants/laminas-sentry/README.md

         //]]>
     </script>

 Please note that we regard this as a temporary solution.
-It would be much better for ZendSentry to define its own CSP header.
+It would be much better for LaminasSentry to define its own CSP header.
-Right now Zend Framework is not handling multiple CSP headers the right way (see also [this issue](https://github.com/zendframework/zend-http/issues/159) in `zend-http`).
+Right now Laminas Framework is not handling multiple CSP headers the right way (see also [this issue](https://github.com/zendframework/zend-http/issues/159) in `zend-http`).

-# Configuration options
+## Configuration options

 Just for the record, a copy of the actual global configuration options:

     /**
-     * Turn ZendSentry off or on as a whole package
+     * Turn LaminasSentry off or on as a whole package */
-     */
     'use-module' => true,